Brendonovich/swift-rs/README.md

 So far, this function meets requirements 1 and 3: it is global and public, and only uses the Int type, which is Objective-C compatible.
 However, it is not annotated with `@_cdecl`.
 To fix this, we must call `@_cdecl` before the function's declaration and specify the name that the function is exposed to Rust with as its only argument.
-To keep with Rust's naming conventions, we will export this function in snake case as `return_number`.
+To keep with Rust's naming conventions, we will export this function in snake case as `square_number`.

 ```swift
 @_cdecl("square_number")